Bunk Beds Pros and Cons

 Pros and cons of bunk and loft beds

 When looking for the right sleep solution for your child or children, the topic of bunk beds is bound to come up.
 This fun and classic sleep solution is a top choice for kids of all ages and offers the right mix of fun and function to keep everyone happy.
-Before making this important purchase, it is helpful to look at the pros and cons of bunk beds.
+Before making this necessary purchase, looking at the pros and cons of bunk beds is helpful.

 Pros:

-• Saves on space.
-There is no denying that bunk beds help save on space which is important in any room but especially a child's room where they need ample room to play and explore their imagination.
+- Saves on space.
+There is no denying that bunk beds help save on space, which is important in any room, especially a child's room, where they need ample room to play and explore their imagination.
 With bunk beds, you get two beds for the floor space of one.
+Add a trundle and you now have 3 beds!

-• Encourages independence for siblings without separating them.
-When siblings share a room, teaching independence can be as simple as two separate beds that give them the illusion of being on their own at night.
-It is also a good way for the older child on the top bunk to feel like they have a little bit more privacy from a younger sibling.
+- Encourages independence for siblings without separating them.
+When siblings share a room, teaching independence can be as simple as two separate beds, giving them the illusion of being alone at night.
+It is also a good way for the older child on the top bunk to feel like they have a little more privacy from a younger sibling.

-• Lets each child have more control.
+- Let each child have more control.
 Another benefit of bunk beds is that kids won't have to fight over the light in the room.
-Instead of one child wanting the light on and one wanting it off, you can simply attach clip-on lights to the bunks and each child can control their own light without disturbing the other one.
+Instead of one child wanting the light on and one wanting it off, you can attach clip-on lights to the bunks, and each child can control their light without disturbing the other.

 Cons:

-• Safety concerns.
-While bunk beds have to meet tough testing standards to be sold, the safety concern is still present.
+- Safety concerns.
+While bunk beds have to meet rigid testing standards to be sold, the safety concern is still present.
 Even with the proper safety measures in place, the potential of a child falling off the top bunk from roughhousing or not following the rules of safe bunk bed use is a concern for parents.

-• Making the bed is a little harder.
-If you teach your child to make their bed as part of their chores, the top bunk of a bunk bed can make that a little difficult, especially for younger children.
+- Making the bed is a little more complicated.
+If you teach your child to make their bed as part of their chores, the top bunk of a bed can make that a little difficult, especially for younger children.